 Electronics is one of the industrial sectors with the greatest impact on the environment in terms of CO2 emissions and waste.
 Since 2020, the government « France Relance » plan has been

-In-Mold Electronics eliminates additional weight and post-processing operation by allowing parts to directly includes the electronic circuitry during the molding cycle.
+In-Mold Electronics eliminate additional weight and post-processing operations by allowing parts to be directly included in the electronic circuitry during the molding cycle.
 It combines In-Mold Decorating (IMD) technology with Printed Electronics.
 Benefits include enhanced manufacturing productivity, overall system cost reductions and greater design flexibility.
-Designers like the technology as it allows them to eliminate the buttons and multiple layers involved in the assembly of conventional electro-mechanical switches and replace them with pre-integrated plastic parts.
-The result is a highly-functional, lightweight, and aesthetical parts.
+Designers like the technology as it allows them to eliminate the buttons and multiple layers involved in the assembly of conventional electro-mechanical switches and to replace them with pre-integrated plastic parts.
+The results are highly functional, lightweight, and aesthetic parts.

 Typically, an In-Mold Electronics application starts with the screen printing of a PC or PE film with its decorative design.
-On top of it, are screen-printed a conductive, and dielectric inks.
-Once cured, the printed films are thermo-formed to a 3D shape.
-The 3D forms are then placed in an injection mold to have resin injected behind it.
+On top of that, conductive and dielectric inks are screen-printed.
+Once cured, the printed films are thermo-formed into a 3D shape.
+The 3D forms are then placed in an injection mold where resin is injected behind it.
 The final part is a rigid plastic component with functionality.
-Surface mount components such as connectors or LEDs are added after the forming and molding operations to increase functionality of the part.
-GenesInk SmartInk offers no compromise between thermoformability and conductivity.
+Surface mounted components such as connectors or LEDs are added after the forming and molding operations to increase the functionality of the part.
+GenesInk’s SmartInk requires no compromise between thermoformability and conductivity.